alan-turing-institute/AIrsenal/README.md

 ```shell
 airsenal_run_pipeline
 ```
-This will delete and recreate the database and then run the points predictions and transfer optimization.
+This will update the database and then run the points predictions and transfer optimization.

 ## Docker